tiramiseb/awesomeshop/README.rst

 Not related to *Font-Awesome* in any way... except that it uses it.

-This name is only because this app is awesome :)
+This name is only because this app is awesome, as all used modules.
+The world is awesome, Open Source is awesome, we are all awesome :)

 Licensing
 ---------

 GNU AGPL v3.
 You can take it, you can use it, you can modify it.
-But if you modify it, you must share your modifications.
+But if you modify it and use it, you must share your modifications.
 See ``COPYING``.
 Thanks!

 Configuration
 =============